Community Health Specialist

 Volunteers collaborate with community members and their host organizations to identify community needs and implement appropriate interventions.
 As such, Volunteers will play the role of catalyst for a wide range of activities, not only limited by the creativity of the community and the Volunteers, but also guided by the project framework.

-Volunteer activities include, but are not limited to:
+Volunteer primary activities include, but are not limited to:

-• Sports for health training targeting in and out of school youth in partnership with Grassroots Soccer.
+• Co-facilitate sports activities for health training targeting in and out of school youth in partnership with Grassroots Soccer.

-• Co-facilitate groups for OVC and their families, including sessions and activities on the following core areas: Nutrition education, psychosocial support, economic strengthening, life skills, HIV positive living, referral and linkages to health or social services (Required).
+• Co-facilitate groups for OVC and their care givers with evidence-based interventions and training curriculum, including sessions and activities on the following core areas: Nutrition education, psychosocial support, economic strengthening, life skills, HIV positive living, referral and linkages to health or social services (required).

 • Conduct trainings to improve skills of community health service providers and/or school staff to improve on essential health care to the targeted populations.